statamic-rad-pack/shopify/docs/content/en/frontend/storefront-api.md

 ### bannerMessage

-Display a banner message to the end user.
-This is useful for declaring succesful actions or errors.
+Display a banner message to the end-user.
+This is useful for declaring successful actions or errors.

 <code-group>
   <code-block label="JS" active>